 Many of our volunteers are referred to us by other agencies in the borough and have some support needs.
 Regular volunteers find they experience improvements to health and wellbeing as a result of working outside with nature and undertaking physical activity.

-There are many ways to get involved in our work but initially we ask people who are interested in volunteering their time to attend one of our monthly induction sessions that are held on the first Wednesday and Sunday of the month.
-Please email firstname.lastname@example.org
+There are many ways to get involved in our work but initially we ask people who are interested in volunteering their time to attend one of our monthly introduction sessions that are held at Phoenix Farm in White City or to attend our drop in volunteering sessions at Loris Garden on the second Sunday of the month.
+Please email email@example.com for more information.